course-dprep/team-project-no-vs-code-team-03/README.md

 ### 2.1.2 Intial data exploration

-#### Plotting Relationship Between TV Series Length(total episodes) and Average Ratings

 ![](README_files/figure-markdown_strict/setup-1.png)

-##### Inference : The graph demonstrates a significant spread of ratings across all episode counts, without any clear pattern or trend.Observations with a low number of episodes are densely populated and exhibit a wide range of ratings, spanning nearly the entire rating scale.Observations with a low number of episodes are densely populated and exhibit a wide range of ratings, spanning nearly the entire rating scale.
-As the number of episodes increases beyond 5,000, the density of observations decreases.
+##### Inference : The graph demonstrates a significant spread of ratings across all episode counts, without any clear pattern or trend.Observations with a low number of episodes are densely populated and exhibit a wide range of ratings, spanning nearly the entire rating scale.As the number of episodes increases beyond 5,000, the density of observations decreases.

-#### Plotting Relationship Between TV Series Length(in years) and Average Ratings

 ![](README_files/figure-markdown_strict/plot_setup-1.png)